aci-ref/facilitation_best_practices/activities/03-engagement.md

 interactions is important, especially as demand for Facilitation and ACI resources increases.
-Many ACI groups have adopted a system for user management and ticketing systems to handle account requests, software installs, bugs etc. (see more in [Assisting Researchers in the Use of ACI Resources](../05-assistance).
+Many ACI groups have adopted a system for user management and ticketing systems to handle account requests, software installs, bugs etc. (see more in *[Assisting Researchers in the Use of ACI Resources](../05-assistance)*.
 Documenting, tracking, and organizing your interactions with users/researchers can be extensions of ticketing activities in most ways, and most of the existing ACI-REF institutions have integrated their email ticket systems into their engagement